Stock market today: Wall Street breaks records as Reddit soars in its stock market debut, Apple follows suit - ExBulletin

 Chipmaker Broadcom climbed 5.6% and was an even stronger force pushing the S&P 500 higher due to its larger size.
 The company held an investor presentation a day earlier on its opportunities in AI.
 A general frenzy around AI technology on Wall Street has propelled some stocks to dizzying heights.

 Reddit soared 48.4% in its debut as a publicly traded stock.
-The eclectic bazaar of online communities offered its shares at an initial price of $34 per share.
+The eclectic bazaar of online communities offered their stock at the initial price of $34 per share.

-They helped more than offset Apple's 4.1% drop after the Justice Department announced a sweeping antitrust lawsuit against the iPhone maker.
+They helped more than offset Apple's 4.1% drop after the Justice Department announced a vast antitrust lawsuit against the iPhone manufacturer.
 It accuses the tech giant of creating an illegal smartphone monopoly that eliminates competitors and stifles innovation.

 Accenture was another weight in the market after falling 9.3%.
 The consulting and professional services company announced a profit for the last quarter that was higher than expected by analysts.
 But its profit forecast for this entire financial year fell short of estimates.